Ned Kelly: Stringybark Creek police murders

-The following day at about 5 p.m., while Kennedy and Scanlan were out scouting, the gang bailed up McIntyre and Lonigan at the camp.
+The following day at about 5 pm, while Kennedy and Scanlan were out scouting, the gang bailed up McIntyre and Lonigan at the camp.
 McIntyre was then unarmed and surrendered.
 Lonigan made a motion to draw his revolver and ran for the cover of a log.
 Ned immediately shot Lonigan, killing him.
 Ned said he did not begrudge his death, calling him the "meanest man that I had any account against".

 The gang questioned McIntyre and took his and Lonigan's firearms.
 Hoping to convince Ned to spare Kennedy and Scanlan, McIntyre informed him that they too were Irish Catholics.
-Ned replied, "I will let them see what one native [Australian-born colonial] can do."
-At about 5.30 p.m., the gang heard them approaching and hid.
+In reply, Ned emphasised his Australian birth, saying, "I will let them see what one native can do."
+At about 5.30 pm, the gang heard them approaching and hid.
 Ned advised McIntyre to tell them to surrender.
 As the constable did so, the gang ordered them to bail up.
 Kennedy reached for his revolver, whereupon the gang fired.
 Scanlan dismounted and, according to McIntyre, was shot while trying to unsling his rifle.
 Ned maintained that Scanlan fired and was trying to fire again when he fatally shot him.

 The gang prepares to open fire as Kennedy and Scanlan arrive.
 Lonigan's body lies in the foreground.

 According to McIntyre, the gang continued firing at Kennedy as he dismounted and tried to surrender.
 Ned later stated that Kennedy hid behind a tree and fired back, then fled into the bush.
 Ned and Dan pursued and exchanged gunfire with the sergeant for over 1 km before Ned shot him in the right side.
 According to Ned, Kennedy then turned to face him and Ned shot him in the chest with his shotgun, not realising that Kennedy had dropped his revolver and was trying to surrender.

 Amidst the shootout, McIntyre, still unarmed, escaped on Kennedy's horse.
 He reached Mansfield the following day and a search party was quickly dispatched and found the bodies of Lonigan and Scanlan.
 Kennedy's body was found two days later.

 In his accounts of the shootout, Ned justified the killings as acts of self-defence, citing reports of policemen boasting that they would shoot him on sight, the cache of weapons and ammunition that the police carried, and their failure to surrender as evidence of their intention to kill him.
 McIntyre stated that the police party's intention was to arrest him, that they were not excessively armed, and that it was the gang who were the aggressors.
 Jones, Morrissey and others have questioned aspects of both versions of events.